 30.4.6 – SEP for Significant Change in Provider Network

-outside the course of routine contract initiation and renewal cycles are
+that occur outside the course of routine contract initiation and renewal cycles are considered

 based on the affect or potential to affect, current plan enrollees.

-months.
-Enrollment in the new plan is effective the first day of the
+an additional two months.
+Enrollment in the new plan is effective the first day of the month after the

 There is also a similar Special Enrollment Period (SEP) for people